marcodelmastro/AdventOfCode2024/README.md

 * [Day 12](Day12.ipynb).
 Recursive flood fill for Part 1.
 Part 2 was tricky: I got the idea of finding vertices by projecting the square centers pretty quickly, but to find the correction needed to account for concave patches I had to make drawings, see the missing vertices, and then count by hand to understand how to properly account sides associated by vertices sharing diagonal squares.

 * [Day 13](Day13.ipynb).
 Solved Part 1 with brute force, expecting Part 2 to make it impossible.
 After some pondering (and even thinking about diophantine equations) I realised the problem can be reduced as a system of two linear equations with two unknowns, relatively simple to solve!

+* [Day 14](Day14.ipynb).
+Part 1 was a simple evolution of points on a grid.
+Part 2 was... unexpected!
+Initially solved by scanning many frame rendering by eye, later tried a couple of different approaches, including image entropy.